alicefeng/avoid-the-bugs/README.md

 ## How Do I Load the Game?

-You can run the game by cloning this repository and then opening up `index.html` in a browser.
+You can run the game by cloning this repository, navigating to the root of the folder and then opening up `index.html` in a browser.
+All assets and dependencies will be loaded by `index.html`.
+(The only dependencies this game has are Google Fonts.)